OCamlPro/liquidity/docs/liquidity.md

 The `main` function is the default entry point for the contract.
 `let%entry` is the construct used to declare entry points (there is currently only one entry point, but there will be probably more in the future).
-The declaration takes three parameters with names `parameter`, `storage` and `return`.
-The first two parameters, `parameter` and `storage` are arguments to the function, while the latest one, `return`, is only used to specified the return type of the function.
-The types of the three parameters must always be specified.
+The declaration takes two parameters with names `parameter`, `storage`, the arguments to the function.
+Their types must always be specified.
+The return type of the function must also be specified by a type annotation.

 A contract always returns a pair `(return, storage)`, where `return` is the return value to the caller, and `storage` is the final state of the contract after the call.
-The type of the pair must match the type of a pair with the two parameters, `return` and `storage`, that were specified at the beginning of `main`.
+The type of the pair must match the type of a pair where the first component is the return type of the function specified in its signature and the second is the type of the argument `storage` of `main`.

 <... local declarations ...> is an optional set of optional type and
 function declarations.
 Type declarations can be used to define records